Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

-Results for case c) are presented in Figs.~\ref{fig:G-L96-c_3-uniform_prior-full-obs} to~\ref{fig:X-trajectory-L96}.
-With the goal of improving the model fit, we augment the data to include all first and second moments of the slow variables.
-Figure~\ref{fig:G-L96-c_3-uniform_prior-full-obs} shows that the SDE fit achieves better agreement than the ODE fit in data space.
+In case (b), the fixed GP nodes are 11 points uniformly distributed in $[-15,15]$.
+The initial ensemble of noisily observed values on those nodes are uniformly drawn from $[-1,1]$.
+The initial ensemble of GP observation error is uniformly drawn from $[0.1,1]$, and the initial ensemble of GP hyper-parameters $a$ and $\ell$ are uniformly drawn from $[0.1,1]$ and $[1,10]$.
+The initial ensemble of $h^2c/J$ is uniformly drawn from $[1/3,20/3]$.
+In the SDE case, the initial ensemble of $\sqrt{\sigma}$ is drawn from $[0.01,10]$.
+The trajectory initial condition is uniformly drawn from $[0,1)$ for each state variable.
+20 EKI iterations is used.
+Results for case (b) are presented in Figs.~\ref{fig:G-L96-c_3-uniform_prior-full-obs} to~\ref{fig:X-trajectory-L96}.
+The averaging hypothesis does not apply so cleanly in this case where $c=3$, as can be seen by comparing the moderate scattering in the data when $c=10$ (Fig.~\ref{fig:L96-closure-temporal-scales}a), with that obtained when $c=3$ (Fig.~\ref{fig:L96-closure-temporal-scales}b).
+In the second setting, it turns out that the fitted ODE model is far less satisfactory than the fitted SDE model.
+Figure~\ref{fig:G-L96-c_3-uniform_prior-full-obs} shows that the SDE fit achieves similar agreement as the ODE fit in data space.
 As presented in Fig.~\ref{fig:Invariant-measure-true-cov-L96-c_3-uniform_prior-full_obs}, the fitted ODE model still tends to concentrate toward a small number of discrete values in the long-time behavior, while the invariant measure of fitted SDE model demonstrates excellent agreement with the true system.
-The issue of the fitted ODE/SDE models in failing to maintain, or to maintain, correct chaotic behavior for a long time can be more clearly seen in the time series presented in Fig.~\ref{fig:X-trajectory-L96}.
+The issue of the fitted ODE model in failing to maintain correct chaotic behavior for a long time can be more clearly seen in the time series presented in Fig.~\ref{fig:X-trajectory-L96}.
+More specifically, Figure~\ref{fig:X-trajectory-L96} demonstrates that the fitted ODE model is able to maintain the chaotic behavior within the time range $[0,100]$ that is used to evaluate time-averaged statistics as data.
+Beyond that time range, the fitted ODE model is attracted to a quasi-periodic regime, and then stays in that regime afterwards.